Is Biergarten at Epcot worth it?

 Unlimited eats.
 Live music.
 Culturally accurate atmosphere.
 One fixed price.

 If I told you all that was available to you in one place in Walt Disney World… would you believe me?

-I know it sounds too good to be true, but trust us, it’s not!
+I know it sounds too good to be true, but trust me, it’s not!

 In fact, it’s been hiding right under your nose all along smack in the middle of your favorite, magical World Showcase… That’s right!